 4.7.4 User LED (GPIO2)

-This module has GPIO2 connected to the User LED pin of the Modem.
+The modem has GPIO2 connected to the User LED pin.
 The user application can use this to control an LED or act as an additional GPIO.
-See figure 5 for recommended connection of an LED.
+See figure 4 for recommended connection of an LED.